Bankrupt Alaska airline seeks bonus for its chief executive

 The final sale of all the assets is expected to generate more than $55 million, exceeding what the company anticipated.
 Chief Executive Officer Dave Pflieger has already collected $1.4 million in salary, bonuses and expense payments over the past year.

 It is unclear how much of the $250,000 would go to Pflieger and to the other employees.
-Company spokeswoman Debbie Reinwand did not respond to a request for comment.
+Debbie Reinwand said in an email to The Associated Press that she no longer is employed as a spokeswoman for the company.
+Two phone numbers for Ravn Air Group did not allow messages to be left.
+One invited emails regarding customer feedback.
+One sent there seeking comment from Plieger wasn't immediately returned Thursday to the AP.

 Pflieger was not involved in conversations about his own potential bonus, but did participate in discussions about them for other employees, company officials said.